mwgribben/abc-of-chairmanship/8_voting.markdown

 ### Varying the order

 The chair may vary the order of putting the names to the vote.
 They may select a name from the top of the list and after putting this take one from the bottom, alternately taking one from the top and one from the bottom until the list has been exhausted.
 As an alternative they may start from the bottom and take the names until they reach the top candidates.
-The chair shuld be extremely careful about this to avoid accusations of lack of impartiality.
+The chair should be extremely careful about this to avoid accusations of lack of impartiality.
 They should always announce to the meeting beforehand the procedure they are going to adopt, and if there is any objection the names should be put in the order in which they were nominated.

 ### The exhaustive vote

 There is another method, called the exhaustive vote, which is in effect voting by the process of elimination.
 The election is taken in rounds, and with five candidates and three seats, for example (the procedure can of course be used with any number of candidates and seats), each member in the room would have four votes on the first round.
 They would cast these four votes for the four candidates whom they desired to be elected out of the five nominated.
 The candidate securing the lowest number of votes on the first round would drop out, leaving four candidates only for the three positions.
 The next round the members would have three votes, with only four candidates.
 Again the candidate receiving the lowest number of votes in the second round would drop out.
 No further round would be necessary, and the remaining three candidates would be declared elected.
 This is a tedious procedure, but arguably the fairest.

 An alternative but similar procedure (again assuming three seats) is for each member to be given only three votes.
 Thus, on the first and succeeding rounds, each member would have three votes.
 On each round, the candidate with the fewest votes would drop out, and voting would continue until only three candidates were left.
-Under both these alterantives, if voting for the bottom candidate is level, there must be a second vote to determine who drops out.
+Under both these alternatives, if voting for the bottom candidate is level, there must be a second vote to determine who drops out.

 ### Electing officers